chipx0r/crackpkcs8/README.md

 # crackpkcs8

 I needed to check a dictionary of passwords for a certificate.
-Linear approach was insufficient, so I modified a thread ready program from http://sourceforge.net/projects/crackpkcs12/
+Linear approach was insufficient, so I modified a thread ready program from http://sourceforge.net/projects/crackpkcs12/ or https://github.com/crackpkcs12/crackpkcs12/

 Compile: